 One of the most crucial criteria to account for in any heavy bag gloves is how flexible they are.
 They should enable easy moves with great comfort and reduce the stiffness that may cause hand injuries.

 - Shock Resistant

-Another important feature that your boxing gloves should offer is shock resistance.
+Another important feature that your gloves should offer is shock resistance.
 Wearing a good pair of gloves for heavy bag work will help you hand external impacts better and practice safely.

 As the hand accessories absorb shock on the outside, they will produce effective energy dispersion and remove your hand pressure to continue fighting right after.
 That is how optimal gloves function.